-Loss impacts every aspect of our lives, yet we often fail to acknowledge and attend to loss in all of its forms resulting in inadequate attention on the necessity of grieving.
+Loss impacts every aspect of our lives, yet we often fail to acknowledge and attend to loss in all of its forms including in times of change and crisis resulting in inadequate attention on the necessity of grieving.

 The grief that is commonly unacknowledged and socially unrecognized is referred to as “disenfranchised grief”, a concept that was first described by Kenneth J. Doka in 1989.